wragge/trove-newspaper-images-userscript/README.md

 ![Screenshot of Trove newspaper interface showing the thumbnail of an article image displayed in the Download panel](https://updates.timsherratt.org/uploads/2026/trove-newspapers-userscript-article.png)

-If you click on the 'Page' button, the userscript displays a thumbnail version of the high-resolution page image in the panel – just click on the thumbnail to download the page image as a JPEG file.
+If you click on the 'Page' button, the userscript displays a thumbnail version of the high-resolution page image in the panel – just click on the thumbnail to download the full page image as a JPEG file.

 ![Screenshot of Trove newspaper interface showing the thumbnail of a page image displayed in the Download panel](https://updates.timsherratt.org/uploads/2026/trove-newspapers-page.png)